MichaelLetson/HTML-CSS-Portfolio-Project/README.md

 <h2>Owner, and improvements</h2>
 The owner wouldn't interact with the website as such, they would only edit or amend the page when information needs amended, removed or expanded upon.
-An option for a section to highlight feedback or recomendments would be included once to the website gains more traffic, user interaction and customers gained by T.L.C.
+An option for a section to highlight feedback or recomendations would be included once to the website gains more traffic, user interaction and customers gained by T.L.C.

 <h2>HTML Validator:</h2>